Antonio Canova: Returning to Italy

 In 1820, he made a statue of George Washington for the state of North Carolina.
 As recommended by Thomas Jefferson, the sculptor used the marble bust of Washington by Giuseppe Ceracchi as a model.
 It was delivered on 24 December 1821.
 The statue and the North Carolina State House where it was displayed were later destroyed by fire in 1831.
-A plaster replica was sent by the king of Italy in 1910, now on view at the North Carolina Museum of History.
+A plaster replica was sent by King Victor Emmanuel III of Italy in 1910, now on view at the North Carolina Museum of History.
 A marble copy was sculpted by Romano Vio in 1970, now on view in the rotunda of the capitol building.

 In 1822, he journeyed to Naples, to superintend the construction of wax moulds for an equestrian statue of Ferdinand VII.
 The adventure was disastrous to his health, but soon became healthy enough to return to Rome.
 From there, he voyaged to Venice; however, on 13 October 1822, he died there at the age of 64.
 As he never married, the name became extinct, except through his stepbrothers' lineage of Satori-Canova.

 On 12 October 1822, Canova instructed his brother to use his entire estate to complete the Tempio in Possagno.

 On 25 October 1822, his body was placed in the Tempio Canoviano.
 His heart was interred at the Basilica di Santa Maria Gloriosa dei Frari in Venice, and his right hand preserved in a vase at the Accademia di Belle Arti di Venezia.

 His memorial service was so grand that it rivaled the ceremony that the city of Florence held for Michelangelo in 1564.

-In 1826, Giovanni Battista Sartori sold Canova's Roman studio and took every plaster model and sculpture to Possagno, where they were installed in the Tempio Canoviano.
+In 1826, Giovanni Battista Sartori sold Canova's Roman studio and took every plaster model and sculpture to Possagno, where they were installed in the gypsotheque of the Tempio Canoviano.